chandanhpcic/docs/source/manual/how-tos/pac.rst

 -------------------------------

 ..
 Warning::
-    When DNS is used, OPNsense must respond via HTTP on port 80.
+    When DNS is used, Reticen8 must respond via HTTP on port 80.

 Open the page :menuselection:`Services --> Unbound DNS --> Overrides` and add a new host override for the `wpad` host: